 Background: in an off-grid or backup system it makes sense to get a warning when the battery is almost empty.
 But in a system where the battery is only use to optimize self-consumption, it is totally normal to fully deplete the battery every day, and it does not make sense to receive daily notifications about that.

-- disabling the Multi's low battery warning pop up on the CCGX is done by going to the Multi or Quattro menu, then into Alarms, and then set the Low DC voltage alarm to alarms only.
+- disabling the Multi's low battery warning pop up on the CCGX is done by going to the Multi or Quattro menu, then into Setup and finally into Alarms, and then set the Low DC voltage alarm to Alarm only.

-- suppress the email notifications by logging into the VRM Portal, and there set the Automatic alarm monitor to Alarms only
+- suppress the email notifications by logging into the VRM Portal, and there set the Automatic alarm monitoring to Only alarms.

 That is correct, the current shown is the RMS current.
 Which does not lead to real power, and therefore also not to real energy being fed into the grid.